akhilb1644/big_projects/artificial_Intelligence/Regression/DecisionTree/AmericaPrediction(1)/JupyterNotebook/README.md

   happened when there was a decrease in birth rates.
 While I have more work to do to make a true predictor for America's future, I believe that I am not too far away to do so.</p3>

+ <p></p>

+<p3>  Now on to tariffs.
+I would say that tariffs lead to nice short term gains, which is why I am using tariffs in my data.
+However, I would not say that
+  a society can be protectionist forever as that would forego technological advancement if done for a long enough time, and I would not say that free trade forever isn't good as it depresses the wages of many for the country that has a trade deficit, which is very easy in our modern world.
+I would also say that tariffs come when a society feels uncompetitive, like what happened in many European countries during the Long Depression and the Hawley-Smoot Tariff in the United States.
+You can even trace this back to the 1600s when mercantilism began to rise(I would say that part of this could be because of Spain's trade power in the early 1500s) in some way.
+But overall, the general trend still stands: when there is more competition, people want to get rid of the competition</p3>